ATRedshaw/ATRedshaw.github.io/content/projects/xg-plotter.md

 In the browser, ONNX Runtime Web loads the models lazily and caches them, so the first prediction for a given model incurs a small network cost to fetch the `.onnx` file and every subsequent one is essentially instant.
 WebAssembly execution is fast enough that predictions feel synchronous from the user's perspective.

-The `xg_inference.js` module is a faithful JavaScript port of the Python inference logic, including coordinate normalisation, model selection, feature vector construction and the penalty override.
+The `xg_inference.js` module is a JavaScript port of the Python inference logic, including coordinate normalisation, model selection, feature vector construction and the penalty override.
 The feature engineering, covering distance, angle and the one-hot encoding, is reimplemented in vanilla JS using exactly the same mathematical formulas as the Python preprocessing code.
 Any divergence between training-time and inference-time feature computation would silently corrupt the predictions, and debugging a model that is technically correct but fed subtly wrong features is not a particularly enjoyable afternoon.

 The result is a web application that works offline after the initial page load, costs nothing to host beyond GitHub Pages, and makes predictions in the browser with zero network round-trips.